United States Army Forces in the Far East: History

 On 18 April 1942, ABDACOM was replaced by General Headquarters (GHQ), Southwest Pacific Area (SWPA) in Melbourne, including USFIP.
 MacArthur was appointed Supreme Commander, SWPA.
 USFIP, with the exception of some ad hoc guerilla and resistance outfits, had surrendered to Japanese by 8 May.

 MacArthur formally reconstituted USAFFE in Australia in February 1943, to assume responsibility for all administrative staff duties pertaining to U.S. Army units in the SWPA, as well as control of guerrilla forces in the Philippines.

 On 20 October 1944, the recapture of the Philippines commenced when Allied forces landed in Leyte Gulf.
-The campaign was declared completed on 4 July 1945.
+The campaign was declared completed on 4 July 1945 Major General Richard J. Marshall assumed command and MacArthur assumed Allied Powers in Asia Pacific command in preparation for the Invasion of Japan.

-USAFFE was formally dissolved in the lead-up to Philippine independence on 4 July 1946.
+USAFFE was absorbed by US Army, Western Pacific under Lieutenant General Robert Richardson, even before end of war and since bulk of US Army was stationed in Japan it was formally dissolved in the lead-up to Philippine independence on 4 July 1946.